 - Unscrew the 2 self-tapping screws from the thermocouple.
-Move out of the way (Step 1). - Unscrew the 3 self-tapping screws from the main burner and remove it from the appliance (Step 2). - Unscrew the 7 self-tapping screws from the left and right upright burners and remove them from the appliance (Step 3). - In the following steps the adjustment rings will be replaced with the ones from the conversion kit.
-Temporarily fix the new rings in place, these will be adjusted later. - Remove and recycle the adjustment ring and the extension tube from the main burner (Step 4).
-Replace with the new adjustment ring (E). - Remove and recycle the adjustment ring and the extension tube from the left upright burner.
-Replace with the new adjustment ring (F) provided in the conversion kit (Step 5). - Remove and recycle the adjustment ring and the extension tube from the right upright burner.
-Replace with the new adjustment ring (G) provided in the conversion kit (Step 6).
+Move out of the way (Step 1). - > Unscrew the 7 self-tapping screws from the left and right upright burners and remove them from the appliance (Step 2). - Unscrew the 8 self-tapping screws from the left and right main burners and remove it from the appliance (Step 3). - In the following steps the adjustment rings will be replaced with the ones from the conversion kit.
+Temporarily fix the new rings in place, these will be adjusted later. - Remove and recycle the adjustment ring and the extension tube from the left upright burner.
+Replace with the new adjustment ring (G) provided in the conversion kit (Step 4). - Remove and recycle the adjustment ring and the extension tube from the right upright burner.
+Replace with the new adjustment ring (H) provided in the conversion kit (Step 5). - Remove and recycle the adjustment rings and the extension tubes from the main burners (Step 6).
+Replace with the new adjustment ring (E for the left main burner and F for the right main burner).